roonie007/url-join/README.md

 # url-join

-A simple port of NodeJS module [url-join](https://github.com/jfromaniello/url-join) to Deno with typescript
+A simple port of the NodeJS module [url-join](https://github.com/jfromaniello/url-join) to Deno with typescript

 Join all arguments together and normalize the resulting url.